-Mosquitoes are one of the greatest banes of summertime.
-They seem to be everywhere, and are the source of a major phobia for many people.
+Mosquitoes are the source of a major phobia for many people, and for good reason.
 They can spread disease, chase you away during a picnic, and are generally a nuisance.
-But then they seem to just go away.
+But then they seem to suddenly vanish between fall and spring.

 Today we’re going to take a look at the role temperature plays in mosquito biology and habits, as well as what temperatures will actually kill mosquitoes.
 There are a few fascinating things to discover along the way, so let’s dive right in!